IbrahimAli-git/Professional-Software-Projects-PSP-/README.md

 ## How to Install and Run the Project

 1. Open a new codespace with the 'main' branch
-2. Use 'cd client' to navigate to the client directory
+2. Use 'cd server' to navigate to the server directory
-3. In the terminal run 'yarn install'
+3. In the terminal run 'npm install'
-4. Once install has finished run 'yarn start'
+4. Once install has finished run 'npm start'
+5. Then do the same for the client directory

 ## Collaborators